Dear Money Adventurer,

 Or what if you’re going through a divorce that has drastically shifted the financial landscape of your life and your plans for the future?
 How do you find a way to cope so you can get your feet on solid financial ground and move forward?

 Here’s the thing about money curveballs: they’re totally normal.
 They’re stressful and challenging, but they happen to everyone.
-And the hard part is that no amount of planning can really stop money curveballs from happening.
+And the hard part is that no amount of planning can really stop money them from happening.

-- 7 steps to help you work through your money curveballs with compassion
+- 7 steps to help you work through your money curveballs with compassion.

-- How to work with the challenging emotions that come with financial stress
+- How to work with the challenging emotions that come with financial stress.

-- Simple ways to get grounded and give yourself some soothing body-based support
+- Simple ways to get grounded and give yourself some soothing body-based support.

-- How setting intentions can help you uncover unexpected opportunities and creative solutions to cope with your money curveball
+- How setting intentions can help you uncover unexpected opportunities and creative solutions to cope with your money curve ball.

 Hit play below (or read the transcript) for today’s fresh-brewed cup of money help.
 I made it just for you.